devsio/devsio.github.io/articles/spring-autoscan.md

 {% endhighlight %}

 This xml file also defines the spring context but with only one line.
 The idea is to allow the spring to scan our packages for potential beans.
-In the sample via **component-scan** we tell spring which package containes our beans and should be scanned.
+In the sample via **component-scan** we tell Spring which package containes our beans and should be scanned.
-Spring will scan povided package and will search for properly annotated classes.
+Spring will scan provided packages and will search for properly annotated classes.
-**@Component** is the annotation that tells spring to instantiate an object out of that class. **@Component** annotation has several specializations (**@Service, @Repository, @Controller**) that can be considered as syntactic sugar at this point and think of them as they are annotated with **@Component**.
+**@Component** is the annotation that tells Spring to instantiate an object out of that class. **@Component** annotation has several specializations (**@Service, @Repository, @Controller**) that can be considered as syntactic sugar at this point and think of them as they are annotated with **@Component**.

-Following is sample **@Component** that will be instantiated via autoscan and be named *'componentX'*:
+Following there is a sample **@Component** that will be instantiated via autoscan and be named *'componentX'*:

 {% highlight java %}
 package io.devs.spring.spring_autoscan.components;